nanobuds/Paper-Mario-Feedback/README.md

 - Final Smash doesn't do anything
 - Lots of missing sound effects
 - Paper Luigi doesn't have a unique voice yet
+- Missing alt skins for some of the partners